 The following parameters are available on all NR60E2 encoders.

-Units configured for the PROFINET protocol, use encoder objects that are defined by these protocols.
+➤ Units configured for the PROFINET protocol use PROFINET encoder objects.
 Therefore, these units have additional parameters that are protocol specific.
-These parameters are explained in the PROFINET protocol section, PROFINET Parameters starting on page 75.
+These parameters are explained in the PROFINET protocol section, PROFINET Parameters starting on page 83.